bbernardoni/Archipelago/worlds/toem/docs/setup_en.md

 ## Installation

 1. Download and extract [BepInEx](https://builds.bepinex.dev/projects/bepinex_be/738/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.738%2Baf0cba7.zip) into your TOEM install folder.
+On steam the install folder can be found by right clicking on the game "Manage > Browse local files".
 2. Start Toem once so that BepInEx can create its required configuration files.
 3. Download and extract the [Archipelago Mod](https://github.com/bbernardoni/Archipelago.TOEM/releases/latest) into the `BepInEx/plugins` folder in TOEM install folder.